-During the period ended June 30, 2020, the Group adopted a long-term restricted share unit plan ("RSU's").
-The RSU's entitle directors, officers or employees to common shares of the Group upon vesting, based on vesting terms determined by the Group's Board of Directors at the time of grant.
+During the period ended September 30, 2020, Marble adopted a long-term restricted share unit plan (the "RSU Plan").
+The restricted share units ("RSUs") entitle directors, officers or employees to acquire common shares of the Group, based on vesting provisions determined by Marble's Board of Directors at the time of grant.

-During the period ended June 30, 2020, the Group granted 100,000 restricted share units (each, an "RSU") to a consultant.
-RSUs vest 25% on May 28, 2020, and 25% each three months thereafter.
-The Company valued the RSU's at \$0.165 per RSU to be recognized over the life of the RSU's.
-During the period ended June 30, 2020, the Group recognized \$9,833 as share-based payments related to RSU's vested and issued the first tranche of 25,000 common shares pursuant to the RSU issuance.
+During the period ended September 30, 2020, Marble granted 100,000 RSUs to a consultant.
+These RSUs vest 25% on May 28, 2020, and 25% each three months thereafter.
+Marble valued the RSUs at \$0.165 per RSU to be recognized over the life of the RSUs.
+During the period ended September 30, 2020, the Group recognized \$13,803 as share-based payments related to RSUs vested and issued the first tranche of 25,000 common shares pursuant to the RSU issuance.